Haris Waheed

 Haris Waheed (born 2 January 1994) is a Pakistani actor.
 Waheed is best known for portraying the role of Waqas Jutt in Momina Duraid's and Johns Hopkins University Center for Communication Programs drama serial Sammi, Zafar in Do Bol and Ilyas in Momina Duraid's And Kashf Foundation drama serial Udaari.
-All three of which rank highest rated Pakistani dramas, for which he received numerous accolades and recognition from audience.
+More recently he portrayed Tabraiz Murad Ali Shah From Jaan-e-Jahan.

 Personal life

 Waheed was born on 2 January 1994 to Kashmiri family in Karachi.
-His Great grandfather, Abdul Majeed Butt, was married to famous Indian actress Munawar Sultana both separated during Majeed's migration to Pakistan after the Partition of India.
-Haris Waheed married to Pakistani actress, Maryam Fatima on 23 May 2018.
+His great-grandfather, Abdul Majeed Butt, was married to famous Indian actress Munawar Sultana.
+Both separated during Majeed's migration to Pakistan after the Partition of India.
+Haris Waheed married Pakistani actress, Maryam Fatima on 23 May 2018.
 However, the couple divorced in 2022.